seemoo-lab/bcm-public/README.md

 ## What is NexMon?

 NexMon is a firmware patching framework for the BCM4339 WiFi firmware of Nexus 5 smartphones.
 It's main intension was to enable monitor mode and frame injection, which is already working quite well.
 Nevertheless, we also publish many example patches that allow to dive into firmware reverse engineering and firmware patching.
-Especially, the ability to write firmware patches in C makes it easy to use, also for beginenrs.
+Especially, the ability to write firmware patches in C makes it easy to use, also for beginners.

 If you only intend to activate monitor mode on a device using the bcmdhd driver, take a look at the following commit: https://dev.seemoo.tu-darmstadt.de/bcm/bcm-public/commit/ed11c18aa89cd0374a3ce7655337cc0e4d1cdd0a